 Technology can be a great asset in enhancing productivity in the coworking space.

 8. Practice Self-Care

 In such a constructive and creative environment, one can easily fall into the trap of being a workaholic.
 Having a workaholic mindset causes most people to prolong their working hours while neglecting themselves in the process.

-A remedy for this is routinely practising self-care, which is a conscious effort to enhance your physical, mental and emotional health.
+A remedy for this is routinely practicing self-care, which is a conscious effort to enhance your physical, mental, and emotional health.
 You can do this by: